kevin-in-code/ngxsbs/README.md

 Server Configuration Grammar
 ----------------------------

 The following is an almost complete description of the configuration grammar.
-The main differences are the subtle details about the treatment of whitespace, and some small details pertaining to templates.  ngxsbs retains whitespace and comments in the generated file.
-This should help in diagnosing any problems that may occur.
+The main differences are the subtle details about the treatment of whitespace, and some small details pertaining to templates.  ngxsbs retains as much of the user's whitespace and comments in the generated file.
+Although, this has complicated the implementation considerably, it is an important feature.
+By keeping the user formatting and comments it becomes far easier to diagnose any problems that may occur.
+For example, the source and generated configurations can be viewed under a diff program without the change-noise that would result from thinning whitespace and dropping comments.

 Tokens: